ORDER ARTICLE PERMISSIONS/REPRINTS/OFFPRINTS/TEACHING NOTES

 Volume 17: 2024, pp. 63-70; ABSTRACT

-obligations.
-It also emphasizes the critical role of the “trailing spouse”, in the family’s adjustment
+aspirations and familial obligations.
+It also emphasizes the critical role of the “trailing spouse”, in the family’s adjustment process.

 Keywords: cultural differences, work-life balance, dilemma, expatriate support.